vincentgmz/SkyLapse/README.md

 - **Program codes in multiple files**

     Different functionalities are stored in respective files.
-For example, the attributes and movements of enemies and the player are seperated into `<enemy.cpp>` and `<player.cpp>` for documentation and maintainance. `<main.cpp>` does the integration.
+For example, the attributes and movements of enemies and the player are seperated into `<enemy.cpp>` and `player.cpp` for documentation and maintainance. `main.cpp` does the integration.

 - **File input/output**
     - load the game by compiling the c program and running the executable
     - AD and space keys serve will be read by the program, which makes according effects on the screen
-    - when the game ends, your score and best score so far will be displayed
+    - When the game ends, your score and best score so far will be displayed